Images shot on Ilford Pan 400 in a Canon Sure Shot AF-7

 I shot late in the afternoon on bright days.
 I looked for scenes while keeping the sun on my back.
 And I had a lot of fun doing it.

-Enjoyed this post on shooting Shanghai with Ilford Pan 400?
-Think others will too?
+… p.s. if you’ve enjoyed this post on shooting Shanghai with Ilford Pan 400 and think others will too, why not share or pin it?